 learn more here

 The stories seem endless.
-About 37 children die each year this way, according to
+Dozens of children die each year this way, according to

 It's Usually Unintentional